-If the fund does not qualify as a "mutual fund trust" under the Income Tax Act and more than 50% (calculated on a fair market value basis) of the units of the fund are held by one or more unitholders that are considered to be "financial institutions" for the purposes of certain special "mark-to-market" rules in the Income Tax Act, then the fund itself will be treated as a financial institution under those special rules.
+As the fund is not, and is not expected to be a "mutual fund trust" within the meaning of such terms in the Income Tax Act, if more than 50% (calculated on a fair market value basis) of the units of the fund are held by one or more unitholders that are considered to be "financial institutions" for the purposes of certain special "mark-to-market" rules in the Income Tax Act, then the fund itself will be treated as a financial institution under those special rules.
 Under those rules, the fund will be required to recognize at least annually on income account any gains and losses accruing on certain types of debt obligations and equity securities that it holds and also will be subject to special rules with respect to income inclusion on these securities.
 Any income arising from such treatment will be included in amounts to be distributed to unitholders.
 If more than 50% of the units of the fund cease to be held by financial institutions, the taxation year of the fund will be deemed to end immediately before that time and any gains or losses on certain types of debt obligations and equity securities that it holds accrued before that time will be deemed to be realized by the fund at that time and will be distributed to unitholders.
-A new taxation year for the fund will then begin as described above.
+A new taxation year for the fund will then begin as described above

-If the fund does not qualify as a "mutual fund trust" for purposes of the Income Tax Act, it is also not entitled to claim the capital gains refund that would otherwise be available to it if it were a "mutual fund trust" throughout the year.
+As the fund is not, and is not expected to be a "mutual fund trust" within the meaning of such terms in the Income Tax Act, it is also not entitled to claim the capital gains refund that would otherwise be available to it if it were a "mutual fund trust" throughout the year.
 As a consequence, non-redeeming unitholders for a particular year will be allocated and subject to tax on the amount of net realized capital gains that would have otherwise been reduced or refunded as a capital gains refund in respect of redeeming units throughout the year.

-In addition, in any year throughout which the fund does not qualify as a "mutual fund trust" under the Income Tax Act, the fund may be required to reduce any loss realized on the disposition of shares of a corporation by the amount of dividends received thereon, including those that are distributed to unitholders.
+In addition, as the fund is not, and is not expected to be a "mutual fund trust" within the meaning of such terms in the Income Tax Act, the fund may be required to reduce any loss realized on the disposition of shares of a corporation by the amount of dividends received thereon, including those that are distributed to unitholders.